 Each fall, delicious Palisade peaches show up at grocery stores, roadside stands and Colorado farmers markets.

 Locals will tell you Palisade peaches are the best, simply because they’re ripe, sweet and loaded with chin-dripping juice.
-The Grand Valley’s hot days and cool nights are perfect for bringing out the natural sugars in the peaches and growing big fruit.
+Grand Junction's hot days and cool nights are perfect for bringing out the natural sugars in the peaches and growing big fruit.
 In comparison, peaches from other areas, such as California, seem invariably dry, mealy and tart because they must be picked green to survive traveling and won’t develop any more sugar once they are picked.

 Two varieties of peaches grace local stands: early season cling peaches and freestones.
 The names “cling” and “freestone” refer to the peach pits and mean what they sound like.
 A “cling” peach will stick to the pit and a “freestone” is not so securely attached, particularly when they are fully ripe.
 Freestones are larger, juicier, sweeter and easier to work with in the kitchen since the pit pops right out of a ripe peach.